-The provost leads a monthly chairs and directors meeting and the theme this month was technology infused and online education.
-The provost also discusses strategic methods with hiring.
+The provost leads a monthly chairs and directors meeting and the theme this month was technology-infused and online education.
+The provost also discusses strategic methods with respect to hiring.
 The chancellor, vice-chancellor of finance, and the provost will be sending out a letter explaining future investments and cuts.
-Overall, undergraduate enrollment is declining and the provost emphasizes that there should be a focus on targeted master programs that are market driven.
+Throughout the state, undergraduate enrollment is declining and the provost emphasizes that there should be a focus on targeted master programs that are market driven.
 Moreover, she discusses being more strategic with the automatic non-resident waiver for doctoral students in order to be more competitive.
-Senators share that recruiters should be transparent with faculty and staff and the deans give a report about recruitment.
+Senators share that recruiters should be transparent with faculty and staff and the deans should give annual reports about recruitment.
 The provost further discusses that the purpose of shared services is to facilitate and serve.
 The Bloch School dean search is underway and the provost has presented her charge to the campus Promotion and Tenure committee.

 Update on Dependent Verification (Stahl, HR) 20 minutes

 Ted Stahl gives an update on the dependent verification process.
-Every employee that is covering a dependent on their insurance plans must provide documentation to verify dependents.
-The primary purpose of this audit is producer responsibility by the university.
-In the year 2000 was the first time documentation was necessary to cover spouses and dependents.
+Every employee who is covering a dependent on their insurance plans must provide documentation to verify dependents.
+The primary purpose of this audit is to ensure that the university is being both cost effective and responsible with respect to dependent coverage.
+The year 2000 was the first time documentation was necessary to verify spouses and dependents.
 Proof of relationship documentation for dependents is due by March 31st.
 A third-party vendor is being used instead of HR services to gather this information to maintain confidentiality.
 Documents such as birth and marriage certificates will be needed for spousal and dependent proof.
-A 1040 tax form, proof of joint tenancy and ownership or property, and a marriage certificate can be used for spousal verification.
-Senators pose questions about the necessity of having both a marriage certificate and proof of tenancy as spousal verification, married couples filing taxes separately, and the issue of recently married couples that may not own joint property.
+In addition, a second form of verification is required for spouses: a 1040 tax form or proof of joint tenancy or ownership of real property, as well as a marriage certificate can be used for spousal verification.
+Senators pose questions about the necessity of having both a marriage certificate and proof of tenancy as spousal verification: married couples filing taxes separately, recently married couples that may not own joint property, spouses who have to maintain separate residences because of work or other reasons could all fail the verification test.
 There are also questions of whether having a third-party vendor is cost effective.
 Per the TRAC committee, this benefit audit normally occurs every three years in companies.
 Faculty and staff can self-redact documentation, such as financials and social security numbers (except the last four digits).

 Faculty Diversity Dialogues (Dilks et al.) 25 minutes